frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Dan__ An old Scandinavian given name with disputed meaning.
 Dan is also a Hebrew given name, after Dan, the fifth son of Jacob with Bilhah and founder of the Israelite Tribe of Dan.
 It is also (along with the variant Danny) a given name or a nickname for people name Daniel.
 - __Deb__ A given name, usually feminine and often a shortened version (hypocorism) of Deborah or Debra.
 - __Dee__ A female given name, short for names beginning with “d.”
+- __Emy__ Emy’s language of origin is Germanic,Gothic, Germanic, Latin, and Latin.
+Emy is a derivative of the Dutch and English Emmy.
+Emy is a short form of Emilie and Emma.
+Emy means “universal”, “whole” and “eager”, “industrious” or “ambitious”.
 - __Eve__ Derived from the Latin name Eva.
 - __Jay__ A common given name and nickname.
 It may be a nickname for Japhet, Jaymond, Jane, James, Javonne, Jamie, Jacob, Jared, Joaquin, Javad, Jeremy, Jeffrey, John, Jules, Jonathan, Joseph, Jason, Jamin, Jaylin, Jordan, Justin, Joel, Jayakumar, etc.
 - __Jeb__ A masculine given name or nickname.
 It can be derived from the initials “J.E.B.,” or from “Jebediah,” a variant of the biblical name “Jedediah.”
 - __Jed__ A masculine given name or nickname, usually of Jedediah.
 - __Jem__ Jem is a given name, sometimes as a nickname for James, Jeremiah, Jeremy, Jemma, or Jemima, and sometimes as an anglicized version of the Turkish name Cem.
 - __Jim__ A given name or a hypocorism of the given name James and a short form of Jimmy.
 - __Joy__ A common female given name meaning joy, happiness, joyful.
 - __Kay__ In English-speaking countries, it is usually a feminine name, often a short form of Katherine or one of its variants; but it is also used as a first name in its own right, and also as a masculine name (for example in India, the Netherlands, and Sweden).